roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-multicore.md

 python test.py &
 {% endhighlight %}

-Afterwards run *top* to check the performance of your computer:
+Afterwards, run *top* to check the performance:
 {% highlight sh %}
 top
 {% endhighlight %}
 You will see a *python* process at the very top of your process list.
 Now pay attention to the *%CPU* column of that process: a value around 100 means that it is actually using only 1 CPU core.

 If this is the case, you might want to significantly improve numpy's performance.
-Fortunately. this is very easy.
+Fortunately. this is pretty easy.

 # Check libraries
 There are two quite different situations:

-- you have some ATLAS/BLAS libraries already installed
+- you have some ATLAS/BLAS libraries installed already;
-- you don't have any libraries yet
+- you don't have any libraries yet.

-To find out what you have check if your numpy is linked to BLAS
+To find out what you have, check whether your numpy is linked to BLAS
 {% highlight sh %}
 cd /usr/local/lib/python2.7/dist-packages/numpy/core
 ldd multiarray.so